HEPCloud/decisionengine/_sources/install.rst.txt

 2. Setup the decision engine yum repositories ::

     wget -O /etc/yum.repos.d/ssi-hepcloud.repo http://ssi-rpm.fnal.gov/hep/ssi-hepcloud.repo
     wget -O /etc/yum.repos.d/ssi-hepcloud-dev.repo http://ssi-rpm.fnal.gov/hep/ssi-hepcloud-dev.repo
     # Note the above repos are only accessible within Fermilab.
 There is an alternative place on github to get the RPMs if you are off-site.

 3. Install the decision engine (add `--enablerepo=ssi-hepcloud-dev` for the latest development version) ::

     DE_REPO=ssi-hepcloud-dev
     dnf install -y --enablerepo="$DE_REPO" decisionengine-onenode
     # Individual packages are: decisionengine-deps (framework req) decisionengine-modules-deps (modules req) decisionengine-standalone (2 deps+httpd)

 4. Install the required Python packages (these are taken from setup.py) ::

-   decisionengine-install-python
+    decisionengine-install-python --de-git-ref 2.0.4
     # This shell script (included in decisionengine-deps) installs the Decision Engine Python code.
     # You can run it as root or as the decisionengine user
     # To see all the options:  decisionengine-install-python --help
     # Double check that pip added $HOME/.local/bin to the PATH of user decisionengine

 5. Start and enable HTCondor::

     systemctl start condor
     systemctl enable condor

 6. Optionally install these extra packages ::

     # htgettoken - if you need it to generate SciTokens
     dnf -y install htgettoken

 Fix the GlideinWMS Frontend installation